 - Keep soil away from wood and siding to reduce pest access.

 - Eliminate damp conditions, increase ventilation under house.

 - Seal openings at plumbing, electrical, and telephone line entrances.

 - Trim trees so they do not touch your home or business.

 - Keep your grass cut, especially against your home.

 Call Brown Exterminating

 Call Brown if you have any pest issues in your home or business.
-We will schedule one of our trained and licenced technicians to inspect your property, identify the pest and provide you with options to manage your pest issue.
+We will schedule one of our trained and licensed technicians to inspect your property, identify the pest and provide you with options to manage your pest issue.
 We can provide immediate and long term solutions to keep your business or home pest free and safe from unhealthy or potentially damaging pests.
-We serve Rockbridge, Augusta and Rockingham county Virginia and provide free inspections.
+We serve Rockbridge (Lexington, VA), Augusta (Staunton, Waynesboro and Fishersville,VA) and Rockingham county (Harrisonburg, McGaheysville and Elkton, VA) and provide free inspections.
 Call today.